Youth Mentoring Services

-- Everyday Heroes: mentoring in schools, grades PreK to 12
+- In School: mentoring in schools, grades PreK to 12

-- USucceed: mentoring in and out of schools, grades 9 to 12
+- High School: mentoring in and out of schools, grades 9 to 12

-- Climb: mentoring in the community, ages 7 to 14, previously known as Big Brothers Big Sisters
+- Community: mentoring in the community, ages 7 to 14, previously known as Big Brothers Big Sisters

-In our largest youth mentoring program, Everyday Hero volunteers spend one hour per week with an elementary, middle or high school student at the school.
+In our largest youth mentoring program, In School Mentoring volunteers spend one hour per week with an elementary or middle school student at the school.
 Mentors and students spend time doing a variety of activities together, including:

 playing board games

 simply sitting and talking

 In School Mentoring offers a flexible volunteer option.
 With schools located in nearly every neighborhood, mentors can select a location that is best for them.
 Matches meet during the school lunch hour.
 The time varies from school to school, but it’s generally a 30 to 45 minute block of time between 11am and 1pm.

 School counselors select a young person who can use extra one-to-one attention from a caring adult role model.
 Counselors are responsible for matching students with an In School mentor.